hackmanser/climate/without-hot-air/src/chap15.md

 [^8]: *A new car’s embodied energy is 76 000 kWh*.
 Source: Treloar et al. (2004).
 Burnham et al. (2007) give a lower figure: 30 500 kWh for the net life-cycle energy cost of a car.
 One reason for the difference may be that the latter lifecycle analysis assumes the vehicle is recycled, thus reducing the net materials cost.

 [^9]: *The energy intensity of road transport in the UK is about 1 kWh per t-km*.
-Source: [<span class="websitetitle">www.dft.gov.uk/pgr/statistics/datatablespublications/energyenvironment</span>](http://www.dft.gov.uk/pgr/statistics/datatablespublications/energyenvironment/).
+Source: [www.dft.gov.uk/pgr/statistics/datatablespublications/energyenvironment](http://www.dft.gov.uk/pgr/statistics/datatablespublications/energyenvironment/).

 [^10]: *The energy intensity of freight transport by this container ship is 0.015 kWh per ton-km*.
 The *Ever Uberty* – length 285 m, breadth 40 m – has a capacity of 4948 TEUs, deadweight 63 000 t, and a service speed of 25 knots; its engine’s normal delivered power is 44 MW.
 One TEU is the size of a small 20-foot container – about 40 m<sup>3</sup>.
 Most containers you see today are 40-foot containers with a size of 2 TEU.
 A 40-foot container weighs 4 tons and can carry 26 tons of stuff.
-Assuming its engine is 50%-efficient, this ship’s energy consumption works out to 0.015 kWh of chemical energy per ton-km. [<span class="websitetitle">www.mhi.co.jp/en/products/detail/container\_ship\_ever\_uberty.html</span>](http://www.mhi.co.jp/en/products/detail/container_ship_ever_uberty.html)
+Assuming its engine is 50%-efficient, this ship’s energy consumption works out to 0.015 kWh of chemical energy per ton-km. [www.mhi.co.jp/en/products/detail/container\_ship\_ever\_uberty.html](http://www.mhi.co.jp/en/products/detail/container_ship_ever_uberty.html)

 [^11]: *Britain’s share of international shipping...* Source: Anderson et al. (2006).

 [^12]: *Figure 15.8*. **Energy consumptions of ships**.
 The five points in the figure are a container ship (46 km/h), a dry cargo vessel (24 km/h), an oil tanker (29 km/h), an inland marine ship (24 km/h), and the NS Savannah (39 km/h).

   - **Dry cargo vessel** 0.08 kWh/t-km.
   A vessel with a grain capacity of 5200 m<sup>3</sup> carries 3360 deadweight tons.
 (Deadweight tonnage is the mass of cargo that the ship can carry.)
-It travels at speed 13 kn (24 km/h); its one engine with 2 MW delivered power consumes 186 g of fuel-oil per kWh of delivered energy (42% efficiency). [<span class="websitetitle">conoship.com/uk/vessels/detailed/page7.htm</span>](http://conoship.com/uk/vessels/detailed/page7.htm)
+It travels at speed 13 kn (24 km/h); its one engine with 2 MW delivered power consumes 186 g of fuel-oil per kWh of delivered energy (42% efficiency). [conoship.com/uk/vessels/detailed/page7.htm](http://conoship.com/uk/vessels/detailed/page7.htm)
   - **Oil tanker**
-  A modern oil tanker uses 0.017 kWh/t-km [[<span class="websitetitle">6lbrab</span>](http://tinyurl.com/6lbrab)].
+  A modern oil tanker uses 0.017 kWh/t-km [[6lbrab](http://tinyurl.com/6lbrab)].
 Cargo weight 40 000 t.
 Capacity: 47 000 m<sup>3</sup>.
 Main engine: 11.2 MW maximum delivered power.
 Speed at 8.2 MW: 15.5 kn (29 km/h).
 The energy contained in the oil cargo is 520 million kWh.
 So 1% of the energy in the oil is used in transporting the oil one-quarter of the way round the earth (10 000 km).
   - **Roll-on, roll-off carriers**
   The ships of Wilh.
-Wilhelmsen shipping company deliver freight-transport with an energy cost between 0.028 and 0.05 kWh/t-km [[<span class="websitetitle">5ctx4k</span>](http://tinyurl.com/5ctx4k)].
+Wilhelmsen shipping company deliver freight-transport with an energy cost between 0.028 and 0.05 kWh/t-km [[5ctx4k](http://tinyurl.com/5ctx4k)].

 [^13]: *Water delivery and sewage treatment costs 0.4 kWh/d per person*.
 The total energy use of the water industry in 2005–6 was 7703 GWh.
 Supplying 1 m<sup>3</sup> of water has an energy cost of 0.59 kWh.
 Treating 1 m<sup>3</sup> of sewage has an energy cost of 0.63 kWh.
 For anyone interested in greenhouse-gas emissions, water supply has a footprint of 289 g CO<sub>2</sub> per m<sup>3</sup> of water delivered, and wastewater treatment, 406 g CO<sub>2</sub> per m<sup>3</sup> of wastewater.
 Domestic water consumption is 151 litres per day per person.
 Total water consumption is 221 l/d per person.
 Leakage amounts to 57 litres per day per person.
-Sources: Parliamentary Office of Science and Technology [[<span class="websitetitle">www.parliament.uk/documents/upload/postpn282.pdf</span>](http://www.parliament.uk/documents/upload/postpn282.pdf)], Water UK (2006).
+Sources: Parliamentary Office of Science and Technology [[www.parliament.uk/documents/upload/postpn282.pdf](http://www.parliament.uk/documents/upload/postpn282.pdf)], Water UK (2006).

-[^14]: *Supermarkets in the UK consume 11 TWh/y*. [[<span class="websitetitle">yqbzl3</span>](http://tinyurl.com/yqbzl3)]
+[^14]: *Supermarkets in the UK consume 11 TWh/y*. [[yqbzl3](http://tinyurl.com/yqbzl3)]

 [^15]: *Helm et al. suggest that, allowing for imports and exports, Britain’s carbon footprint is nearly **doubled** to about 21 tons*.
 Helm et al. (2007).